 Vice President and Partner, Linhart Public Relations

 Get an overview of the guidelines for applying to be elected into the PRSA College of Fellows.
 (For senior-level Accredited PRSA members.)

 President, Evans PR Group

 Anne M. Dubois, APR, Fellow PRSA

 Universal Accreditation Board (UAB) leaders explain newly revised knowledge, skills and abilities (KSAs) and the Examination for Accreditation in Public Relations (APR), as well as the process for updating the blueprint and current study materials.

 John E. Forde, Ph.D., APR, Fellow PRSA

-Associate Professor, Department of Education, Mississippi State University
+Professor and Head, Department of Communication, Mississippi State University

 Elizabeth Salter McMillan